stefanofoti/musa/docs/Architecture.md

 - MQTT<br/>

 ##### Clarification about the ESP32 board
-We are consciouns that in our architecture plan we mentioned the STM-Nucleo as chosen board.
+We are conscious that in our architecture plan we mentioned the STM-Nucleo as the chosen board.
 We are also conscious that the STM-Nucleo is mandatory for this project.
-Anyway, one of the team members had a personal ESP32 board already avaliable and due to the restrictions of this particular period (a global pandemic that made difficult to us to get a STM-Nucleo from our laboratory or anyway to find one in reasonable times), we decided to use his ESP32 for the final delivery demo, also because it had similar charateristics to the STM-Nucleo boards.
+Anyway, one of the team members had a personal ESP32 board already available and due to the restrictions of this particular period (a global pandemic that made difficult to us to get a STM-Nucleo from our laboratory or to find one in a reasonable time), we decided to use his ESP32 for the final delivery demo, also because it had similar characteristics to the STM-Nucleo boards.

 ##### Clarification about Azure Database
-Even if we declared to use the Azure Database, for our demo we used a DbContext through the Entity Framework even for the artworks details; for the purposes that we set for our delivery, it is good and we already tuned it up for managing positioning on BE side.
-In a real deployment it is easy to integrate the Azure Database or any external database/data source.
+Even if we declared to use the Azure Database, for our demo we used a DbContext through the Entity Framework even for the artworks' details; for the purposes that we set for our delivery, it is good and we already tuned it up for managing positioning on BE side.
+In a real deployment, it is easy to integrate the Azure Database or any external database/data source.

 ------------------------------------------------------------------------------------------------------------------------------------------------------

 ### IoT aspects
-We substain that MuSa project is filled of IoT components and arguments.
+We argue that MuSa project is filled with IoT components and topics.
 - The *Data collection and Data analysis* are two of the main goals of the IoT.
-With MuSa, we collect informations about visitors and users for several reasons like to provide personalized tours and improve those tours through visitor's behavior.
-Even if it is not planned in our project, the curators may use the collected data also for several others aspects, like reorganize the museum's artworks positioning, simply analyzing those data.
-The backend already expose a good number of REST services go get even the row data we catch.
+With MuSa, we collect information about visitors and users for several reasons like to provide personalized tours and improve those tours through visitor's behavior.
+Even if it is not planned in our project, the curators may use the collected data also for several other aspects, like reorganize the museum's artworks' positioning, simply analyzing those data.
+The backend already exposes a good number of REST services to get even the row data we catch.
-- The *Edge computing* is a widespread computing paradigm used in IoT; we pre-process the data collected to send them to the cloud in a better structured way and to save on the number of messages sent, for better exploit the Cloud's free-plan (refer to Evaluation document for more details).
-During this processing we also apply a specific algorithm to reduce noise in RSSI values, and so track users in a more precise way.
+- The *Edge computing* is a widespread computing paradigm used in IoT; we pre-process the data collected to send them to the cloud in a better-structured way and to save on the number of messages sent, to better exploit the Cloud's free-plan (refer to Evaluation document for more details).
+During this processing, we also apply a specific algorithm to reduce noise in RSSI values, and so track users in a more precise way.
 - We use two different types of *Boards*: a single-board computer (like a Raspberry Pi) and a SoC microcontroller (like ESP32).
-- The use of a *Cloud service*: Microsoft Azure, the Azure IoT hub and Event hub.
+- The use of a *Cloud service*: Microsoft Azure, the Azure IoT hub, and Event hub.
 - The use of *MQTT*: a famous lightweight messaging protocol in IoT for small sensors and mobile devices.
 - The use of *Bluetooth Low Energy (BLE)* technology.
 - The use of *Devices* for beacons advertising, that in our case are smartphones.
 - A led Actuator, that shows through a green light the top ten of artworks most appreciated during the current day: those statistics are computed locally inside the museum on the Raspberry, that asks the involved board to turn on their light.